prestodb/tempto/README.md

 SELECT * FROM nation
 ```

-This test contains a single query that should be executed against the Hive database.
-In addition,
+This test contains queries that should be executed against the Hive database.
+Only results
-the test is part of two separate TestNG groups: example_smoketest and group2.
+of the last query will be checked agains result file.
+In addition, the test is part of two
+separate TestNG groups: example_smoketest and group2.

 * **TEST.result** - file with the expected result of the query.
 The first line can be a SQL comment
 with query assertion requirements: